Artemis-Multichain/.github/profile/README.md

    - Share AI image prompts for free in the community collection or monetize your creativity by selling protected premium NFT prompts with multi-layered security.
 Prompt Creations marked premium are locked, AES encrypted, and require **tx-gated access**.
 When users buy a prompt nft on any chain, the transaction hash is verified on chain using **Etherscan data proxies on** **SEDA**.
 If it was successful, our consumer smart contract returns a transactions successful response.
 Then, the AI prompt is unlocked, the key is regenerated and the prompt is decrypted and accessible to buyer.
    - **Transaction verification is also Chain abstracted, so a transaction hash created from buying a prompt on arbitrum sepolia can be verified using a smart contract on base sepolia**.

+- **Automated Price Feeds** -
+  - We created an automated price feed contract so users can price their premium prompts in USD and get paid directly in ETH.
+This is built using **SEDA**, and automated with **Chainlink Automation**

+- **Social Engagement**
+  - Engage with a vibrant community by sharing AI-generated images and prompts, curating a personalized feed based on interests, following favorite creators, and interacting with others' creations through likes and remixes.

+- **Community Powered AI Prompt Challenges**

+   - Engage in or host theme-based challenges with USDC prizes held in escrow, where participants can submit prompt creations, vote for favorites, and win rewards.
+Our system ensures fair winner selection, while a chainlink automation finalizes challenges and distributes prizes.

 ## Getting Started